awsdocs/aws-cost-management-user-guide/doc_source/billing-getting-started.md

 1. On the navigation pane, choose the applicable option:
 **Cost Explorer**
  Choose [Cost Explorer](https://console.aws.amazon.com/cost-reports/home?#/custom) to track and analyze your AWS usage\.
 Cost Explorer is free for all accounts\.
-For more information about Cost Explorer, see [Analyzing Your Costs with Cost Explorer](ce-what-is.md)\.
+For more information about Cost Explorer, see [Analyzing your costs with Cost Explorer](ce-what-is.md)\.
 **Budgets**
  Choose [Budgets](https://console.aws.amazon.com/billing/home?region=us-east-1#/budgets) to manage budgets for your account\.
-For more information about budgets, see [Monitoring Your Usage and Costs](monitoring-costs.md)\.
+For more information about budgets, see [Monitoring your usage and costs](monitoring-costs.md)\.
 You can also check the status of your free tier with the provided AWS Free Tier usage alerts using AWS Budgets\.
-For more information about AWS Free Tier usage alerts, see [Free Tier Usage Alerts Using AWS Budgets](tracking-free-tier-usage.md#free-budget)\.
+For more information about AWS Free Tier usage alerts, see [Free Tier usage alerts using AWS Budgets](tracking-free-tier-usage.md#free-budget)\.
 **Bills**
  Choose [Bills](https://console.aws.amazon.com/billing/home?region=us-east-1#/bill) to see details about your current charges\.
 **Orders and Invoices**
  Choose [Orders and invoices](https://console.aws.amazon.com/billing/home?region=us-east-1#/paymenthistory/history?redirected) to see your past payment transactions\.

-## Step 2: Turn on Reports<a name="step-2"></a>
+## Step 2: Turn on reports<a name="step-2"></a>

  In addition to the features described in step 1, AWS Billing and Cost Management offers a set of billing reports about your AWS usage\.
 The reports show you which AWS services you used, the amount of time that you used them, the amount of data that you transferred in and out of storage, the average storage space that you used, and more\.

 To learn more about how to set up your reports, see [Creating Cost and Usage Reports](https://docs.aws.amazon.com/cur/latest/userguide/creating-cur.html) in the *Cost and Usage Report Guide*\.

-## Step 3: Download or Print Your Bill<a name="billing-gs-download"></a>
+## Step 3: Download or print your bill<a name="billing-gs-download"></a>

 AWS Billing and Cost Management closes the billing period at midnight on the last day of each month and then calculates your bill\.
 Most bills are ready for you to download by the seventh accounting day of the month\.